NASA-IMPACT/veda-ui/docs/development/DEVELOPMENT.md

 * `@LEGACY-SUPPORT` notes that it only exists or was created to support legacy architecture.
 Likely wrappers or some intermediate layer.
 These files will be removed once legacy architecture migrates

 ### Notes
+* Files & folders appended with `-legacy` will be deprecated
 * `styled-components` to be deprecated in favor of SCSS
 * DevseedUIThemeProvider to be deprecated in favor of USWDS
    * imports from `@devseed-ui/*` are in the works to be removed